Cottalango Leon: Career

 After graduating, Leon joined the New Delhi firm Softek LLC and worked with them for two years till 1994.
 As per Leon, during this time, he became inspired by Jurassic Park after watching the film and decided to pursue his career in the technologies used in its making.
 After completing the master's degree at Arizona State University in 1996, Leon worked for a short time as a video game programmer with DreamWorks Interactive, before joining Sony Pictures Imageworks in 1996, where he continues working to date, currently holding the position of Principal Software Engineer.

 At Imageworks, as per Leon, he was asked to develop an improved digital film review software as an alternative to a then existing software.
 Leon released the initial version within two months of having been assigned the job; after receiving positive feedback from the artists using the software, Leon kept updating various functionalities of the software over the years.
 This digital 3D film review software, itView, led Leon to get an Academy Award in 2016.
 Leon mentions working alone on the project for many years, and that he was over time given a team when the project achieved significant growth.
 In a 2016 media interview, Leon says that he worked on the itView technology for eight years as the chief contributor.

-To date, Leon has worked on several commercially successful films, including Stuart Little, the Spider-Man (2002 film series)Spider-Man film series, the Men In Black film series, Cloudy with a Chance of Meatballs, The Smurfs, Hotel Transylvania, and Open Season.
+To date, Leon has worked on several commercially successful films, including Stuart Little, the Spider-Man film series, the Men In Black film series, Cloudy with a Chance of Meatballs, The Smurfs, Hotel Transylvania, and Open Season.